 FTB eligibility for an individual who is imprisoned or confined

-FTB can continue to be paid to an individual who is imprisoned or confined provided their FTB child is still in their care.
+FTB can continue to be paid to an individual who is imprisoned or confined if their FTB child is still in their care.
 Consideration must be given to whether a shared care arrangement exists, or if change of care has occurred.
 There is no time limit on continuing to pay FTB if the child is still in the individual's care.

 Explanation: The institution may encourage the parent to maintain a close relationship with their child.